FAQ - Frequently Asked Questions

 Signing up allows you to get personalized management of your system.

-You can optionally turn off your router's DHCP server for your LAN and let the Amahi HDA give out the DHCP leases for the systems in your network.
+No. You can optionally turn off your router's DHCP server for your LAN and let the Amahi HDA give out the DHCP leases for the systems in your network.
 Some people are understandably hesitant to do this, so we made it optional.

 You have several options: